instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 "rich-content-iad.inscloudgate.net"
 ```
 ## com.instructure.User.student_view
-Returns true if the User is from student view process.
+Returns true if the user is launching from student view.

 **Availability**: *when launched by a logged in user*
 **Launch Parameter**: *com_instructure_user_student_view*